How Much to Lay a Patio?

 - You need to have an idea of the type of paving you would like.
 This is essential as it can affect the cost, materials and possibly the labour fees.

 - Tell the patio installer if there’s anything specific you would like.
-Such as raised beds, drainage, pagodas, walls or anything that’s unique to you.
+Such as raised beds, drainage, pagodas, walls or anything unique to you.

-As ever we advise you to obtain at least three quotes and compare them.
-You can use our free estimator to help you with this so you don't have to go chasing numerous tradespeople.
+As ever, we advise you to obtain at least three quotes and compare them.
+You can use our free estimator to help you with this, so you don't have to go chasing numerous tradespeople.
 Let us do the work for you!

 How Long Does It Take to Lay a Patio?